 The PI/Supervisor also has the responsibility to immediately report allegations pertaining to possible research misconduct, criminal activity, unlawful harassment or discrimination, or sexual misconduct alleged to have been committed by a Postdoctoral Scholar to the appropriate office, such as the Equal Opportunity Office for any allegations regarding unlawful harassment or discrimination, or sexual misconduct.

 A Postdoctoral Scholar who has committed misconduct may be dismissed by the PI/Supervisor upon a formal investigation and with approval of the Graduate College Dean.
 The PI/Supervisor shall notify the Department Chair and contact the Graduate College to begin the process as soon as the alleged misconduct is reported or becomes known.
 As used herein, misconduct may include, but is not limited to, research misconduct, acts of violence or threats of violence, harassing or discriminatory conduct, sexual harassment, theft, conviction of criminal acts, plagiarism, and other behavior or conduct of a serious nature.
-Only after the alleged misconduct is investigated and a request for dismissal is approved shall the PI/Supervisor provide a written Notice of Dismissal to the Postdoctoral Scholar (with a copy provided to the Department Chair, the College Dean, and the Graduate College Dean).
+After the alleged misconduct is investigated and a request for dismissal is approved, the PI/Supervisor shall provide a written Notice of Dismissal to the Postdoctoral Scholar (with a copy provided to the Department Chair, the College Dean, and the Graduate College Dean).

-At the time of a dismissal, the Postdoctoral Scholar will be required to turn in all ISU keys and property, etc. The Postdoctoral Scholar has an obligation to leave with the PI/Supervisor all notebooks and data in a state that will allow continuation of the project.
+At the time of a dismissal, the Postdoctoral Scholar will turn in all ISU keys and property.
+The Postdoctoral Scholar has an obligation to leave with the PI/Supervisor all notebooks and data in a condition that will allow continuation of the project.

 The Postdoctoral Scholar has the right to appeal the dismissal (see below for Appeals Process).